 Is there a test injection input to the amplifier to test it? {For stand-alone amplifier, there is an input pad available.}

-Measurements of pulse height and risetime/pulseshape to be made with a fast scope (scope specs to be added: 1GHz BW & >2Gb/s sampling for 10ns rise time) for different geometries before and after irradiation using X-ray/laser/sources as available
+Measurements of pulse height and risetime/pulseshape to be made with a fast scope (scope specs to be added: 1GHz BW & >2Gb/s sampling for 10ns rise time?) for different geometries before and after irradiation using X-ray/laser/sources as available

 as a function of bias voltage